BlyznytsiaOrg/calculator-library/README.md

-Certainly, here's a basic README for your Calculator library:

 # Calculator Library

 This is a simple Java library that provides basic arithmetic operations.
 The library is designed to be easy to use and includes the following functionality: